 Check the pool pump and filter base to see if it was installed on level ground.
 If the filter system is sitting on an uneven base or on ground that's not level, the internal moving parts of the pool pump will cause the entire filter and the motor to vibrate.
 It's not uncommon for ground to settle unevenly, throwing the pump housing out of level, and it's usually not hard to level it up again.
 Sometimes solving the noisy pump problem is as simple as securing the base for the filtration system.

 Clear the pump basket and skimmer basket with a garden hose.
 If these two baskets are filled with debris, the pool pump motor must work twice as hard to suction the water from the pool and push it through to the filter.
-When the motor is overworked, it will make noise.
+Anytime the motor is overworked, it will make more noise.
 Keeping the basket areas clean will reduce pump motor noise.